the-anna-project/annad/doc/evaluation/starting_a_conversation_by_greeting.md

 ### create character tree
 As soon as she knows what letters and words are, she can create a character tree.
 The word `hello` would result in the following character tree: `h - e - l - l - o`.
-The character tree should be "publicly" available accross the whole basic core, so it can be extended and used accross multiple and parallel contexts.
+The character tree should be "publicly" available across the whole basic core, so it can be extended and used across multiple and parallel contexts.
 Each node of the tree holds information about the string it is part of up to the nodes position.
 That is, `e` holds `he`.
 Each node holds and adds further information about itself and the string it is part of during its lifetime.
 The